scale-it/algo-builder/README.md

 yarn run test
 ```

 To execute and watch tests in all workspaces, run the following from the root directory.
 Note: it will spawn multiple process in the same terminal session.
-So if you want to stop the all processes the best solution is to kill the terminal session.
+So if you want to stop the all processes you can either call `pkill -f mocha` or kill the terminal session.
 ```
 yarn run test:watch
 ```

+NOTE: for the moment test watching in `packages/algob` not stable because of tear down issues in some test suites.
+We advise to not use test watcher in `packages/algob`.